Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

 - Access control (Okta, Entra ID, Google, SAML 2.0)
 - Git (GitHub, GitLab, Azure DevOps, etc.)

-This checklist is designed to ensure you have everything in the right place, allowing you to deploy quickly and without any bottlenecks.
+This checklist ensures you have everything in the right place, allowing you to deploy quickly and without any bottlenecks.

 ## Data warehouse